- We strive to provide complete care for our patients. Learn more about all the services we provide.

 At Animal Medical and Surgical Hospital, we treat your pets like the valued family members they are.

-I have benefited tremendously from the care my pet received from Dr. Pfeffer, Dr. Alison Vanderhoof and Dr. Dan Danner.
+I have benefited tremendously from the care my pet received from Pfeffer, Dr Vanderhoof, Dr Smith, Dr Thomas, Dr Danner.